Semantic and sentiment analysis of selected Bhagavad Gita translations using BERT-based language framework: Results

 Furthermore, the keywords in the text/chapter play a vital role in semantic similarity.
 It is important to note that most keywords aptly signify the themes of the chapters.
 This helps us to quickly assess how different authors differ in their interpretation of key concepts.
-Table \ref{tab:keywords_all_chapters} shows the keywords obtained for all the chapters for the respective translation.
+Table \ref{tab:keywords_all_chapters} shows the keywords obtained for all the chapters for the respective translations.
 In order to get a better perspective, we need to review the keywords from a selected chapter.
 Table \ref{table:keywords_chapter_12} shows the keywords from Chapter 12 and their associated scores obtained using KeyBert.

 Table \ref{table:keywords_chapter_12} shows the keywords extracted from Chapter 12.
-This chapter starts with Arjuna asking Lord Krishna who are the better practitioners of yoga: those who love him dearly or those who seek the eternal reality (or Atman).
-"Yoga" is a keyword for Easwaran and Gandhi's translation.
+This chapter starts with Arjuna asking Lord Krishna who are the better practitioners of yoga: those who love him dearly or those who seek the eternal reality.
 Lord Krishna responds that worshipping the eternal reality (Brahman) \cite{junghare2011unified,chaudhuri1954concept} is extremely difficult for the humans.
 So, he suggests Arjuna to meditate and be devoted to him while engaging in selfless action (karma yoga).
-We note again that Lord Krishna is the avatar of Lord Vishnu - supreme consciousness).
-A steady and stable state of mind can only be achieved by humans by the practice of meditation.
+We note again that Lord Krishna is the avatar of Lord Vishnu (supreme consciousness) who is equivalent to the Abrahamic notion of God.
+A steady and stable state of mind can only be achieved by humans with the practice of meditation.
 It is pertinent to note the KeyBERT has extracted "meditate" as one of the top 10 keywords in Shri Purohit Swami's translation.
-Lord Krishna further says that the devotees who focus their mind with unflinching devotion are very dear to him (Chapter 12 verse 20).
-"Devotion" and "devotee" marks another central theme that has been correctly extracted and is the top keyword in all three translations.
-Furthermore, words such as "eternal", "unchanging", "omnipresent" used to refer to the Atman (self/qualia) are present.
-Arjuna and Krishna, though not themes, appear extensively in the chapter and so, they have been also extracted (Table \ref{table:keywords_chapter_12}).
-We report the cumulative score where we have added the cosine similarity scores of the keywords in batches of 15 verses each.
+Lord Krishna further says that the devotees who focus their mind with unflinching devotion are very dear to him (Chapter 12 -- Verse 20).
+'Devotion' and 'devotee' marks another central theme (topic) that has been correctly extracted, which also is the top keyword in all three translations.
+Furthermore, words such as "eternal", "unchanging", "omnipresent" are used to refer to the Atman (self/qualia).
+Arjuna and Krishna, though not themes, appear extensively in the chapter and therefore, they have been also extracted.
+We report the cumulative score where we have added the cosine similarity scores of the keywords in batches of 15 verses each (Table \ref{table:keywords_chapter_12}).